Inklingo

 sobrevivido

-Use 'sobrevivido' to describe a specific person or thing that has survived a particular event or situation, often implying a unique or singular instance.
+Use 'sobrevivido' to describe a person or thing that has successfully endured a dangerous event or hardship, often implying a past struggle.

 A single, vibrant green sapling pushes up and grows strongly through a large crack in dry, brown, desolate earth, illustrating resilience and continued existence.